Area: All Faculty and Staff

 Mrs. Dennison previously worked at our school in the admissions and business offices and as an English and Journalism teacher and spent 13 years as an Assistant Principal in the Cumberland County School System.
 Mrs. Dennison has a BS in Mass Communications from Methodist University and an MA in School Administration from the University of Phoenix.
 She also holds a Professional Educator’s license as a K-12 Principal.
 Mrs. Dennison’s husband, Kevin, also works at F.A. as the varsity track and field coach and the varsity girls’ basketball coach.

-Ms. Frady holds a B.A in English and History and a M.A. in American Studies from The College of William and Mary.
-She also has her M.Ed. in School Counseling from SUNY at Buffalo.
-Ms. Frady served at the Academy from 2005-2010 first as the School Counselor and then the Director of College Counseling.
-Prior to her time at F.A., she served as either an Assistant Dean or Director of Admissions at UNC-Chapel Hill, William and Mary, and Niagara University.
+Mrs. Frady holds a B.A in English and History and an M.A. in American Studies from The College of William and Mary.
+She also has her M.Ed. in School Counseling from SUNY at Buffalo and earned a certificate in College Advising from Teachers College at Columbia University.
+Mrs. Frady first served at the Academy from 2005-2010 first as the School Counselor and then the Director of College Counseling.
+Prior to that time, she served as an Assistant Dean of Admissions at William and Mary and an Assistant Director of Admissions at UNC-Chapel Hill and Niagara University.
+Mrs. Frady returned to Fayetteville and to the Academy in 2016.

 Mrs. Gillis holds a B.A. from East Carolina University and an M.A. from The University of Florida.
 Amanda teaches Latin in grades 9-12.
 She has served the Academy since 2009 and has been an educator since 2000.